cambridge-cares/TheWorldAvatar/Deploy/stacks/SpaceFinder/README.md

 ## Usage
 Merge this directory with [stack directory](../dynamic/) and replace `README`s in data directories with files detailed.
 Then spin up a stack called `pirmasens` on port `1990`.
+Need the usual secrets for the default stack as well as the Mapbox tokens.

 ## Filtering
 If not filtering on particular variable put in as `"'null'"`.